Before you start

 Let's now deploy our simple application to a local web server, see Deploy apps using Deployment configurations.
-In this example it is Apache:
+In the following example, it is Apache:

 In our example, the local project structure and file structure on the server are the same so no mappings are required.

-Now we can start debugging: choose the new run/debug configuration from the list in the upper right-hand corner of the RubyMine window, and then click to the right of the list:
+Now we can start debugging: choose the new run/debug configuration from the list in the upper right-hand corner of the RubyMine window, and then click the Debug button () to the right of the list:

 Mappings set correspondence between files on a web server and their local copies.
 You need mappings:

 When your application is deployed and running on a remote web server.

 When you have defined several resource root folders in addition to the project root.